run-llama/create-llama/README.md

   create-llama@latest
 Ok to proceed? (y) y
 ✔ What is your project named? … my-app
-✔ Which template would you like to use? › Chat
-✔ Which framework would you like to use? › NextJS
+✔ Which template would you like to use? › Agentic RAG (single agent) ✔ Which framework would you like to use? › NextJS
 ✔ Would you like to set up observability? › No
 ✔ Please provide your OpenAI API key (leave blank to skip): …